alexykot/brick-parser-poc/README.md

 full tree of project files

 ### Process
-- grab starting file
+- ~~grab starting file~~
-- recursively traverse all imports and build a single megaobject
+- ~~recursively traverse all imports and build a single megaobject~~
 - recursively run structure validations on every object
 - save references to all binary files and check if they exist
 - output all structure errors, missing imports or broken references

 ### Limitations
 - we are not worried about performance in the PoC
+- we are not worried about architecture in the PoC (megaobject will have to go later)
 - we only load from local storage, no external dependencies yet
 - 3D models contents is not validated, only file presence checked